salonirk11/blog/_posts/2022-12-27-gujarat-the-unexplored-state.md

 After this, we headed to our resort in Gir forest.
 We stayed at the [Amidhara Resort][amidhara-resort].
 The resort was close to the Gir national park and was spread across a huge area in Nature's Lap.

-In the evening, there is a local cultural program presented by the descendents of African workers who stayed in Gir as part of their labour contract with the then king.
-The program looks like a celebration the locals would do around a bonfire and is very festive.
-This cultural program happens in [Saavaj Resort][saavaj-resort] from 8:30 PM onwards.
+In the evening, there was a local cultural program presented by the descendents of African workers who stayed in Gir as part of their labour contract with the then king.
+The program looked like a celebration the locals would do around a bonfire and is very festive.
+This cultural program is organised in [Saavaj Resort][saavaj-resort] from 8:30 PM onwards.

 ## Day 5: Gir - Diu
 **Places Of Interest: Gir Lion Safari, War Memorial**